-Potentially life-threatening condition, with clinical and radiological presentation similar to central nervous system tumour.
-Requires early recognition for optimal outcome.
+Brain abscess is a potentially life-threatening condition, with clinical and radiological presentation similar to central nervous system tumour.
+Early recognition is required for optimal outcome.

 Lesions may be single or multi-focal.
 Aetiological agents may be bacterial, fungal, and parasitic.